-This brochure provides information about the qualifications and business practices of Atalanta Sosnoff Management, LLC ("ASM" or "the Company" or "Firm").
-If you have any questions about the contents of this brochure, please contact us at 212-867-5000.
+This brochure provides information about the qualifications and business practices of Atalanta Sosnoff Capital, LLC ("ASC" or "the Company" or "Firm").
+If you have any questions about the contents of this brochure, please contact us at 212-867-5000 and/or at mrk@atalantasosnoff.com.
 The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.

-ASM is a registered investment advisor.
+ASC is a registered investment advisor.
 Registration of an Investment Advisor does not imply any level of skill or training.
 The oral and written communications of an adviser provide you with information about which you determine to hire or retain an advisor.

-Additional information about ASM is also available on the SEC's website at: www.adviserinfo.sec.gov.
+Additional information about ASC is also available on the SEC's website at: www.adviserinfo.sec.gov.